-These paintings are dealing with the general recognition that some irrevocable events in the future may change the face of the planet, leading to conclusions about the ways in which we populate physical and geographical spaces.
+Settlements, Stations and Endangered Land are the latest bodies of work in the series of paintings which are dealing with the general recognition that some irrevocable events in the future may change the face of our planet, leading to different conditions in which we populate physical and geographical spaces.
+In paintings titled Colonies and Settlements, pod shaped structures are strewn across the arctic or glacial landscapes.
+Images suggest human presence in not very distant future, where the inhabitants may be constantly in search of livable spaces.
 While chronicling the evidence of human interferences within our surroundings, a vision of future settlements begins to emerge.